 Product + Technology

-No. Throughout the years, we have developed our own biocement® that we use for our products.
+No. Throughout the years, we have developed our own Biocement® material that we use for our products.
 It performs like traditional cement and concrete but produces less CO₂.

-Our bioLITH® tiles are suitable for interior, exterior, vertical or horizontal (such as tile floor) applications.
-We offer finishes, such as polished, honed or smoothed and have two colors available, with more on the way.
+Our Biolith® tiles are suitable for interior, exterior, vertical or horizontal (such as tile floor) applications.
+We offer finishes, such as polished and honed and have two colors available.

 Yes!
 We are hiring for multiple disciplines.
 Check out our careers page for a full list of available positions and details on how to apply.

 We’re not able to respond immediately to every request we receive, but we promise to review and respond to your request as quickly as possible.
-For the quickest response, please email press[@]biomason.com or submit your request through our contact page.
+For the quickest response please submit your request through our contact page.
 Please describe the nature of your request, the specific information you’re looking for and let us know of your deadline.
 Naturally, the more advanced notice you can give us, the better able we are to work with you on your deadline.